 Perhaps your best defense is collaborating with other organizations to pool resources and knowledge and collectively address threats to the common good.
 In any case, knowledge is always the first defense so be sure to stay abreast of new security threat developments

 Pam Baker is the author of eight books and hundreds of technology articles published daily in leading online and print publications.
 She is a member of the National Press Club (NPC) and the Internet Press Guild (IPG).
-You can reach her or follow her on Twitter and on Google+.Tags: Security,Technology,Uncategorized
+You can reach her or follow her on Twitter and on Google+.Tags: IT Security,Technology,Uncategorized